sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 IITB is a modern open organization with a very open culture.
 Wherever possible code and projects are developed in the open and use of open source software is the norm.

-### Strong culture of learning

-TODO: Split in two (IITB and Partners/Clients)

-- IITB is the digital, IM and IT advisor and enabler for ESDC
-- IITB is part of major business decisions
+IITB is the digital, IM and IT advisor and enabler for ESDC and part of major business decisions.

 - 90% of employees are able to work from anywhere (TODO: validate measure with trends)
-- IITB is a modern open organization with a very open culture that values learning (TODO: find a tangible example)
 - All internal and external services are available through APIs
 - 98% of services are running on public cloud infrastructure (TODO: find cloud adoption rates)

+### Strong culture of learning

+IITB is a modern open organization with a very open culture that values learning (TODO: find a tangible example)

 ## Government Partners